JasonWeinzierl/simple-chatroom/README.md

 # simple-chatroom

+This was my first project in Node.js.
+I maintain it only for nostalgia.

 A simple cli chat room (localhost only) that includes a client and a server.
 Clients can login or create a new user, send messages, see who is logged in, and logout.
 Server manages the chat room, clients, and message distribution.